NilayBarde/developer-stats/README.md

 ## Notes

-- **Mock Data**: If API credentials are not configured, the dashboard will automatically use realistic mock data so you can explore the interface immediately
-- The dashboard gracefully handles missing credentials (uses mock data instead of showing errors)
+- **Credentials Required**: All services require proper API credentials to function.
+The dashboard will show errors if credentials are missing or invalid.
 - API rate limits are respected with pagination
 - Sprint velocity calculation uses 2-week sprints (approximate)
 - Data is fetched on-demand, not cached (refresh manually or wait for auto-refresh)